 “The California Endowment is committed to funding work that will create better outcomes for all Californians, and we know that work must begin with supporting communities that have historically been the most marginalized,” said Dr. Robert K. Ross, President and CEO, The California Endowment.
 “Our investment in UCLA LPPI will provide key stakeholders, from government to philanthropy, with direct access to the data and historical context required to make better decisions that help us build a truly inclusive state where everyone has the opportunity to thrive.”

-ABOUT UCLA LATINO POLICY AND POLITICS INITIATIVE
+ABOUT UCLA LATINO POLICY AND POLITICS INSTITUTE

-The UCLA Latino Policy & Politics Initiative addresses the most critical domestic policy challenges facing Latinos and other communities of color through research, advocacy, mobilization, and leadership development to expand genuine opportunity for all Americans.
+The UCLA Latino Policy & Politics Institute addresses the most critical domestic policy challenges facing Latinos and other communities of color through research, advocacy, mobilization, and leadership development to expand genuine opportunity for all Americans.